munificent/craftinginterpreters/book/global-variables.md

 the time to add support for statements to our compiler.
 If you recall, Lox splits statements into two categories.
 "Declarations" are those statements that bind a new name to a value.
 The other kinds of statements -- control flow, print, etc. -- are just called "statements".
-We don't allow declarations directly inside control flow statements, like:
+We disallow declarations directly inside control flow statements, like this:

 ```lox
 if (monday) var croissant = "yes"; // Error.
 ```

-Allowing this would raise confusing questions around the scope of the variable.
+Allowing it would raise confusing questions around the scope of the variable.
 So, like other languages, we prohibit it syntactically by having a separate grammar rule for the subset of statements that *are* allowed inside a control flow body: